pooya-mohammadi/deep_utils/Readme.md

 ## Tests
 Tests are done for python 3.8 and 3.9.
 Deep-Utils will probably run without any errors on lower versions as well.

+**Note**: Model tests are done on CPU devices provided by GitHub Actions.
+GPU based models are tested manually by the authors.
 <p align="right">(<a href="#top">back to top</a>)</p>
 <!-- CONTRIBUTING -->